cairo-book/cairo-book/src/ch99-04-00-L1-L2-messaging.md

 We simply build the payload and pass it, along with the L1 contract address, to the syscall function.

-On L1, the important part is to build the same payload as on L2.
-Then you call `consumeMessageFromL2` by passing the L2 contract address and the payload.
-Please be aware that the L2 contract address expected by the `consumeMessageFromL2` is the contract address of the account that sends the transaction on L2, and not the address of the contract executing the `send_message_to_l1_syscall`.
+On L1, the important part is to build the same payload sent by the L2.
+Then you call `consumeMessageFromL2` in you solidity contract by passing the L2 contract address and the payload.
+Please be aware that the L2 contract address expected by the `consumeMessageFromL2` is the address of the contract that sends the message on the L2 by calling `send_message_to_l1_syscall`.

 ```js
 function consumeMessageFelt(